The Bankrate promise

 The cost of doctor visits, screening tests, surgeries and other health care you receive is itemized in a form called the ‘explanation of benefits,” or EOB.
 Insurers send EOBs to customers to explain how much the insurer paid versus what the patient owes.

 Look for charges for medical services you did not receive and other irregularities.
-Health care was a leading sector for data breaches, according to the Identity Theft Resource Center’s 2021 data breach report.
+Health care was a leading sector for data breaches, according to the ITRC’s 2021 data breach report.

 5. Use complex passwords and two-factor authentication